rometaidla/CarND-Behavioral-Cloning-P3/writeup_report.md

 _Change_: to help car to find way back to middle of road I recorded the vehicle recovering from the left side and right sides of the road back to center.

-This was done in everywhere track had different line markings.
+This was done in everywhere on track that had different line markings.

 _Result_: vehicle mostly stays in middle of road, but in some places like tight bends it still went off the track

 ##### 6. Cropping

-_Change_: seemed too much work and overfitting to specific track to record more cases where vehicle recovers to center of track decided to try other solutions.
-Added cropping top and bottom of the image.
+_Change_: added cropping top and bottom of the image.

 _Result_: model worked better, but it still struggled in bends and seemed like steering angle was limited to quite small values